InductiveComputerScience/i-slash-x86/README.md

 1. The compiler traverses the code to convert all expressions to a series of instructions.
 2. The compiler traverses the code to identify the type of each instruction.
 The type includes:
- a) Wether the parameters are variables or literals.
+ a) Whether the parameters are variables or literals.
  b) The type of the operands.
 3. A C-header is generated.
 3. NASM processes the macros and assembles the code.